Winner of the thirteenth RIBA Norman Foster Foundation Travelling Scholarship announced

 The 2019 RIBA Norman Foster Foundation Travelling Scholarship has been awarded to Siti Nurafaf Ismail from the University of Malaya in Malaysia for her proposal ‘Architecture of Humility, which explores the role of the architect within community architecture in natural disaster zones.

 The RIBA Norman Foster Foundation Travelling Scholarship allows for a student of architecture to take part in international research focused on a topic related to the sustainable survival of cities and towns.
 Siti Nurafaf Ismail’s project examines three cities affected by natural disasters; she has already completed the first phase of her research in Lombok, and this scholarship will enable her to travel to Hokkaido and Karachi – two cities devastated by recent earthquakes.
-Working with local volunteer organisations, Siti will be exploring each community’s rebuilding process first-hand and examining the role of architects in those experiences.
+Working with local volunteer organizations, Siti will be exploring each community’s rebuilding process first-hand and examining the role of architects in those experiences.

 The 2019 scholarship jury was comprised of: Lord Foster (President, Norman Foster Foundation); Ben Derbyshire (RIBA President); Farshid Moussavi (Founder, Farshid Moussavi Architecture, Professor in Practice of Architecture at Harvard University Graduate School of Design, and Trustee, Norman Foster Foundation); Armstrong Yakubu (Senior Partner, Foster + Partners); and Jo Ashbridge (Founder and Director of Azuko, member of the RIBA Education Development Group).